fanfan42/VFIO-Passthrough-dual-running-systems-on-laptop/README.md

 # VFIO-Passthrough-dual-running-systems-on-laptop

+EDIT: When I installed my Manjaro, at the beginning I could "unload" nouveau module.
+Sometimes, my interface froze but most of the time, I could have a working VM and my workstation.
+Now, I have to kill lightdm and restart it

 This repository is nearly the same from Mageas at https://gitlab.com/Mageas/vfio-single-gup-passthrough so I keep all his greetings, thanks to all of you
 The only real differences is that I install it on a laptop and it's not a Single GPU passthrough, I can use both my Linux and Windows 10